 Family-Friendly Intelligence

-- Can be trained to avoid rough play
+- They can be trained to avoid aggressive play if they have little bit.

 Example: